Capstone-DayScape/dayscape-backend/API.md

 Parameters:

-- `trip_id`: (Optional) The unique trip ID.
+- `trip_id`: (Optional) The unique and valid trip ID.
 If left empty, a new trip will be created in the database, with the authenticated user as the owner.
 - `view`: (Optional) The emails of the users (besides owner) who can access the trip to *view*.
 - `edit`: (Optional) The emails of the users (besides owner) who can